 None of this should be surprising to those open to logic and common sense.
 Active shooters in schools may be most effectively stopped, and casualties most effectively reduced, where there are more armed teachers and staff and a school resource officer.
 They compliment, not replace, each other.
-Based on my experience as a police officer and educator, I believe the models give too much weight to a single school resource officer.
+Based on my experience as a police officer and educator, I’ve no doubt the computer models give too much weight to a single school resource officer.
 If that officer is off campus when an attack begins, they will likely have no effect at all, and in terms of ability, they may be no more effective than many teachers.
 As I’ve also noted in this series, most schools have no full time resource officer, nor will they.
 It’s just too expensive, and there is not nearly enough to do to keep an officer busy full time, particularly in elementary schools where children and teachers are most vulnerable.
 Sharing an officer among even two schools means they cannot be present at least 50% of the time in either school, and present only during normal school hours in any case.
 The most cost-effective means of saving lives is allowing the arming as many willing teachers and staff as possible, and publicizing that fact without revealing details.

 The Purdue study does not measure the deterrent effect of armed staff–the presence of armed staff being well publicized–however, the reality that such attacks take place almost exclusively in gun free zones powerfully suggests that such places encourage attacks.
 Attackers are only deterred when they know an armed response awaits them at a potential target.

 In the next installment of this series, which I’ll post next Tuesday, I’ll explain the federal law related to gun-free school zones, and ask and answer several pertinent questions.
-It is my hope that America won’t have to suffer through a Beslan-like attack–or many such attacks–Newtown was more than enough–before we implement the most effective means of deterring and stopping those who would harm our children.
+It is my hope that America won’t have to suffer through a Beslan-like attack–or many such attacks–Newtown and Parkland were more than enough–before we implement the most effective means of deterring and stopping those who would harm our children.
 Never has the danger been greater.

 I hope to see you next week.